tripledio/tripledio.github.io/about.md

 #### More than code

+Triple D professionals spend a lot of time getting well versed in a wide range of topics.

 In order to create successful software systems a great diversity of skills is needed. *A lot of them are non technical*.
-Gathering the requirements, fostering collaboration, good design, searching for new insights, working together ...
+Gathering the requirements, fostering collaboration, good design, searching for new insights, working together, determining minimal scope to gather quick feedback, ...

-When you hire Triple D, you hire professionals that are well versed in a wide range of topics.
+Our definition of done does not end with writing code.
+We take you to production, we give you the inside view in your application.
+Performance metrics, but also functional metrics.
+We know how and what they are doing.
+You wouldn't get a car without a dashboard.

+And full transparency from start to finish.

 ## Prerequisites  <a name="4"/>